Shorewood Dethatching Lawn Services

 Understanding Thatch Buildup in Shorewood’s Heavy Clay Soils

-- Matted, spongy grass surface
+- Matted, spongy grass appearance

 - Water ponding after light rain